Gamification in eWallet apps has revolutionized the way users engage with digital wallets.

 ► PayPal’s Rewards System

-This eWallet gamification strategy boosts user activity and loyalty by offering tangible rewards for continued use.
+This eWallet gamification strategy boosts user activity and loyalty by offering usable rewards that you can leverage for better savings and prices on products and services.

 ► Revolut’s Savings Challenges

-Users can participate in challenges like “Save $100 in a month” and track their progress through the app.
+Through the feature, users can participate in challenges like “Save $100 a month” and track their progress through the app.

 Other banking apps like Revolut have also followed the trend.